craftcms/docs/docs/.artifacts/cms/4.x/config-general.md

 The URI or URL that Craft should use for Set Password forms on the front end.

-This setting is ignored when <config4:headlessMode> is enabled, unless it’s set to an absolute URL.

 See [craft\helpers\ConfigHelper::localizedValue()](https://docs.craftcms.com/api/v4/craft-helpers-confighelper.html#method-localizedvalue) for a list of supported value types.

 ::: tip
-You might also want to set <config4:invalidUserTokenPath> in case a user clicks on an expired password reset link.
+You might also want to set <config5:invalidUserTokenPath> in case a user clicks on an expired password reset link.
 :::

 ::: code